Last updated: 17/05/17.

 Alexandra Campbell wrote her first novel on her father’s typewriter.
 Since then she has gone on to write 9 novels and 10 non-fiction books.
 As the title would suggest, The Middle-Sized Garden fills a niche in the market by offering gardening tips to people who have middle-sized gardens.
 Drawing on her skills as a writer Alexandra uses her blog to cover everything from how to use a garden fertiliser, growing vegetables, and how to improve your pruning.

 Authored by Rich Hood and Nick Moyle, Two Thirsty Gardeners offers practical tips on gardening.
 The pair started working together in 2008 when they began making their own cider.
-Their blog is a vital resource to those seeking to find a solution to problems such as destructive weeds, unexplained yeast infections, slugs.
+Their blog is a vital resource to those seeking to find a solution to problems such as destructive weeds, unexplained yeast infections and slugs.
 They also offer creative advice such as how to produce fresh vegetable harvest and turning some of the fruits of their labour into alcohol.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.